RosettaCommons/documentation/scripting_documentation/RosettaScripts/SimpleMetrics/SimpleMetrics.md

 ##PerResidueRealMetrics
 These metrics calculate a single real number (or integer) for every Residue selected by a residue selector.
 Default is to calculate on ALL residues.
-Also outputs the SUM of the residues.
-All accept ResidueSelectors.
-Output can be in Rosetta or PDB Numbering.
+**All accept ResidueSelectors.**  Output can be in Rosetta or PDB Numbering.
 You can use the [[ResidueSummaryMetric]] to calculate the sum, mean, etc. from a PerResidueMetric.

 SimpleMetric  | Description
 ------------ | -------------